Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling: Supplemental Material: Altermagnetic polarons

 In addition to the SCBA applied to the $t$-$J$ model we also study a Hubbard model on the checkerboard lattice with the variational cluster approximation (VCA)~\cite{Pot03b,Aic04}.
 As in cluster perturbation theory, the self energy $\Sigma$ of the system is replaced by the self energy $\Sigma_{\text{Cl}}$ of a small cluster, which is in turn extracted from the Green's function $G_\text{Cl}$ of the cluster.
 The cluster self energy $\Sigma_{\text{Cl}}$ is then combined with the non-interacting Green's function $G^{-1}_0$ of a lattice to yield an approximation

 of the full lattice Green's function.
-We use here a ten-site cluster, as it is more symmetric than eight- or twelve-site clusters and the next highly symmetric cluster (sixteen sites) would be numerically rather demanding.
+We use here the ten-site cluster of Fig.~\ref{fig:clusters}, as it is more symmetric than eight- or twelve-site clusters and the next highly symmetric cluster (sixteen sites) would be numerically rather demanding.

 In the VCA, the self energy is further optimized by finding a stationary point of the grand potential w.r.t. one-particle parameters of the Hamiltonian.
 The grand canonical potential $\Omega$ of the lattice system can be written as